trananh-khoa/.dotfiles/README.md

 # .dotfiles

-The `.dotfiles` repository holds scripts and configurations for quickly setting up a MacOS environment.
+The `.dotfiles` repository holds scripts and configurations for quickly setting up a macOS environment.

 ### Installing